 The Criterion Theatre first began its life as a theatre (having previously been a public house) in 1874, showing Henry Byron's 'An American Lady'.
 Ever since it has maintained a reputation as one of the best theatres in the London.
 During the Second World War the theatre was requisitioned by the BBC.
 The fact that the theatre space is underground meant that it was safe from the blitz and was a place where people could come to see light entertainment.
 After the Second World War the theatre became renowned as a place to see avant-garde works such as Samuel Beckett's "Waiting For Godot".
 The building itself is a place of beauty - with a lavishly painted roof, crushed red velvet throughout and seating to suit all budgets.

 A small theatre venue that seats around 600 people - allowing you to enjoy the intimacy of the venue and feel that you are right up close to the actors in stage.

 It sits directly on Piccadilly Circus - a famous landmark at the centre of London, so when you are heading to the venue you will be able to visit other tourist attractions in the area.
 You can also enjoy the lively atmosphere of the square before and after the show.

 It offers an alternative to all other West End theatres in terms of stage times.
-The evening show starts at 19:30 (rather than the usual 19:30), giving you that little bit of extra time to have some dinner, do some more sight-seeing or shopping before making your way to the show.
+The evening show starts a bit earlier (rather than the usual 19:30), giving you that little bit of extra time to have some dinner, do some more sight-seeing or shopping before making your way to the show.

 The theatre tends not to sell out of tickets before the day of the show, making it an option if you are in town and fancy seeing a show but don't have tickets yet.